BrickMMO/hackathon-panel/index.markdown

 [BrickMMO](http://brickmmo.com/) needs your help making a control panel for the [BrickMMO](https://brickmmo.com/) Smart City.

 The goal of this hackathon is to design a visually striking, ergonomically sound, control panel that satisfies the specifications provided by the Web Development students.
-This control panl will allow observers to interact with the BrickMMO Smart City built with LEGO® bricks:
+This control panel will allow observers to interact with the BrickMMO Smart City built with LEGO® bricks:

- - Open and cloase the lifting bridge
+ - Raise and lower the lifting bridge
  - Turn on and off the train
  - Turn on and off the lighting
  - Drive a car around town